jostylr/event-when/eventwhen.md

     If an event fires more times than is counted and later the when is reset, those extra times do not get counted.

+    Also to get the tracker (assuming not immutable), then pass in empty array and the event of interest.

     __example__

         _":example"

+    emitter will automatically emit "data gathered" after third emit with data `[ ["db returned", dbobj], ["file read", fileobj]]`

 [example]()